5 Reasons Actors Are Prone to Depression You Never Knew!

 4) Nothing is private

-You see part of being in the entertainment world means being super mindful of your public image.
-This means being extra careful about what pictures you take, where you go and who you are seen with.
-Even local actors who aspire to one day make it big are careful about this.
-You may be wondering why?
+Being in the entertainment world means being extremely mindful of your public image.
+This requires constant caution about the pictures you take, the places you go, and the people you are seen with.
+Local actors who aspire to make it big are equally careful, simply because their current portrayal heavily influences the work they might receive in the future.

 5) It’s hard to live up to expectations